ftrenstein/Cub3D/README.md

 # Cub3D
-# It's project  game in 3D
+# It's a project game in 3D